microsoft/azure-health-data-services-toolkit/samples/README.md

-# Azure Health Data Services SDK Samples
+# Azure Health Data Services SDK samples

 These samples show how this SDK works for a few sample scenarios:

 - **Quickstart**: A simple example showing how to setup, test, and deploy a custom operation.
 - **Feature Samples**: Small projects showing how a SDK feature works.
 Local only.

-## Sample Prerequisites
+## Sample prerequisites

 - An Azure account with an active subscription.
   - You need access to create resource groups, resources, and role assignments in Azure